Aldevron Breakthrough Blog

 Identifying a CDMO having a proven and capable RNA ecosystem is critical.
 This will enable you to manage a program from end-to-end with a single partner having all the required capabilities under one roof and quality system.
 This means your CDMO must have capacity and capabilities addressing:

-In my next post regarding capacity and capabilities, I’ll talk about the value a customer can get by finding a partner with all those capabilities under one roof, along with the capacity to meet needed production levels.
+In our next post regarding capacity and capabilities, we’ll talk about the value a customer can get by finding a partner with all those capabilities under one roof, along with the capacity to meet needed production levels.